 - When handwriting is automatic, the brain can concentrate on content.

 - Reading and writing are a reciprocal process and so strengthening handwriting skills will support reading and writing development as a whole.

-The Kinetic Letters font covers all the letters in the alphabet and is based on a set of rules that have been made as simple as possible to enable fast learning.
+The Kinetic Letters font covers all the letters in the alphabet, as well as each number, and is based on a set of rules that have been made as simple as possible to enable fast learning.
 The order in which the letters are taught recognises the cognitive development of children.
 (Margaret Williamson 2017).

 The Four Threads of Kinetic Letters